Lava lamp: Operation

-Since 1970, lava lamps made for the US market have not used carbon tetrachloride, whose use was banned that year due to toxicity.
+Since 1970, lava lamps made for the US market have not used carbon tetrachloride, the use of which was banned in the country that year due to toxicity.
 Haggerty, their current manufacturer, has stated that their current formulation is a trade secret.

 The underlying fluid mechanics phenomenon in lava lamps is a form of Rayleigh–Taylor instability.

-The bulb is normally 25 to 40 watts.
-It generally takes 45–60 minutes for the wax to warm up enough to form freely rising blobs, when operating the lamp at standard room temperature, and as long as 2 to 3 hours if the room is cooler.

-Once the wax is molten, the lamp should not be agitated, or the two fluids may emulsify, and the fluid surrounding the wax blobs will remain cloudy rather than clear.
-Some recombination will occur as part of the normal cycle of the wax in the container, but the only way to recombine all of the wax is to turn off the lamp and wait for a few hours.
-The wax then settles back to the bottom, forming one blob once again.
+Agitating the lamp once the wax has melted causes the two fluids to emulsify, resulting in a cloudy appearance.
+Some emulsification occurs during the lamp cycle; however, the wax reforms into a single mass upon cooling.
 Severe cases can require many heating-cooling cycles to clear.

 In 2015, a new design was introduced that uses ferrofluid in place of wax.